We don’t support this browser anymore.

 All these areas are exciting when it comes to the future, but a fair whack of the business still relies on retail.
 Retail Parks remain very resilient with occupancy at 99%, as customers look for sites that offer decent affordability and omnichannel compatibility.
 We think the preference for Retail Parks over high streets will be here to stay.

 The group has a collection of strong assets and a pipeline that looks promising, in areas the group has expertise and pricing power.
-We've been pleasantly surprised with how well costs have been managed but can't rule out further pressures over the coming year, and we are a little cautious on the outlook for tenant demand.
+We've been pleasantly surprised with how well costs have been managed but can't rule out further pressures over the coming year.

 British Land key facts

-• Ten year average forward price/earnings ratio: 18.2
+• Ten year average forward price/book ratio: 0.73

 • Ten year average prospective dividend yield: 4.8%